Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays 10 newest files in the current directory
+script that reverse its input